 - Ready to move?
 (Federal Motor Carrier Safety Administration publication FMCSA-ESA-03-005)

 - Your rights and responsibilities when you move (Federal Motor Carrier Safety Administration publication FMCSA-ESA-03-006)

 For additional information, please visit http://www.fmcsa.dot.gov/protect-your-move.

-For more helpful moving information, The PUCO guide to establishing utility services can help you set up utility services at your new residence.
-Our moving "to-do" list covers many of the tasks you may need to do before you move.
+For more helpful moving information, the PUCO guide to establishing utility services can help you set up utility services at your new residence.
+Our moving "to-do" list, available in the toolbar to the right, covers many of the tasks you may need to do before you move.